Tim is responsible for the provision of all the IT services which specifically deliver scientific data and computation. This includes:

 - High performance computing (HPC) clusters

-- Training in the use of HPC resources
+- Training in the use of HPC and cloud resources

 - Data management systems for scientific data